SlimeCubed/SlugBaseRemix/Docs/articles/features.md

 Default reputation values that creature communities have towards the player.
 When a save is started, each community's reputation is moved towards `"like"` by the fraction `"strength"`.
 If `"locked"`, then the reputation will always be `"like"`.

+`"like"` should range between -1 and 1. `"strength"` should range between 0 and 1.

 ### "diet"
 ```
 {